energysistem/manuals/39554-MP3 Running/en/11-radio.md

 Press the MENU button on the FM dial window to access the submenu options.
 Scroll through the different options using the NEXT / PREVIOUS buttons and press PLAY to select one:

-1. "Auto": Scans through different frequency ranges and saves the first 20 stations.
+1. Auto: Scans through different frequency ranges and saves the first 20 stations.

-2. "Save": Allows you to save the station you are listening to.
+2. Save: Allows you to save the station you are listening to.
 If all 20 station presets are occupied, the last one will overwrite automatically.

-3 "Delete": Select this option to delete station presets.
+3 Delete: Select this option to delete station presets.

 To exit the submenu, press and hold the MENU button.